 - For DVDs that have title, root and/or chapter menus, make sure not to add their VOB parts.
 Only load the parts that have the actual video.

-4. In the right panel under Video Output and Audio Output select the Copy option.
+4. In the left panel under Video Output and Audio Output select the Copy option.

 5. Under output, select the container format you wish to output to.
-Be careful however with the container you choose since some are limited in the video & audio codecs they support.
+Be careful however with the container format you choose since some are limited in the video & audio codecs they support, e.g., WebM.
 Avidemux will throw you an error if it detects you selected an incompatible container.

 - If all the videos have the same container, you can select the original container for output if it’s supported by Avidemux.
-However, if you need to output to a different container, my rule of thumb is to select the MKV muxer, as MKV supports virtually any video and audio codec out there.
-You can also try the AVI muxer though it may prove to be problematic with some codecs.
+However, if you need to output to a different container, my rule of thumb is to select the MKV muxer.
+This is because the MKV format supports virtually any video and audio codec out there.
+You can also try the AVI muxer though it may prove problematic with some codecs.

 - To check the video and audio codecs in any video, you can use MediaInfo.
-Windows Explorer Details Bar also lists this info when you select a video however it’s doesn’t work on all video
+Windows’ Explorer detail bar also lists this info when you select a video, however it doesn’t work on all videos.